ValgulNecron/kasuki/readme.md

 ### I know how to code in rust.

 Then please check the todo and follow CONTRIBUTING.md to add feature if the todo is complete, or you want to do something else, just do it and open a pr afterward.

 ### I don't know how to code in rust but still want to contribute.

-1. You can add new langage by adding a translation in the file located in lang_file and add in lang.rs (found in src/cmd/general_modules/) the option with .add_string_choice("ISO-639-1", "ISO-639-1") please google for what is ISO-639-1
+1. You can add new langage by adding a translation in the file located in lang_file and adding it to lang_file/available_lang.json
 2. Contribute to this guide by making it clearer on how to use/ how it works.
 3. Or by opening an issue with enhancement or new feature you want to see.